VirtualFlyBrain/VFB/doc/pipeline.md

 (more work needed to fully spec)
 ~~~~~~~~~~~~

+### LMB2KB

+Set of scripts to be discared once LMB retired.
+All mapping/merging of nodes and edges works on URIs.

+###

-### Import Clusters
+#### Import Clusters

 One off script to load clusters.
+Re-use code in fc_ind.owl

-### Import Annotations
+#### Import Annotations

-One off script to import annotations
+One off script to import annotations.
+Re-use code in fc_ind.owl

 ### Import channel overlap

-One off script
+One off script.
+Re-use code in fc_ind.owl.
+See doc on numerical overlap edge above.